DannysBlazingBonfire/Cat-Script-Parser/README.md

-This is a Parser for a custom Script-Language called CAT which works for simple math operations
+This is a Parser for a custom Script-Language called CAT which works for simple math operations as well as converting between decimal, hexadecimal and binary.